-I was inspired by the lack of fresh, good quality and affordable seafood takeaway restaurants around London.
-The concept of Brine is simple, it is an independent takeaway with a principal focus on sustainably, incredibly fresh and great-quality seafood.
+Inspired by the lack of fresh, good quality, and affordable seafood around London.
+The concept of Brine is simple — an independent takeaway with a focus on sustainable, incredibly fresh, and great-quality seafood.

-All seafood is Marine Conservation Society certified, meaning you know exactly where the fish has been sourced from and that it is entirely planet-friendly.
-With so few restaurants and takeaways adhering to MCS standards it is hard for the general public to do anything other than consume unsustainable produce.
+All seafood is Marine Conservation Society (MCS) certified — so you know exactly where the fish has been sourced from and that it’s planet-friendly.
+With so few restaurants and takeaways following MCS standards, it is hard for people to do anything other than consume unsustainable produce.
 Brine aims to address this problem.

-Given that this was a design challenge for a fictitious takeaway restaurant I had the opportunity to really have some fun with the visuals, not limited by any pre-requisites.
-The first thing you’ll notice is the powerful primary colour palette —reflecting the back-to-basics nature of Brine's sustainably-sourced seafood.
+This was a challenge for a fictitious restaurant — so I was able to have some fun with the visuals.
+I wasn't limited by an existing brand or guidelines.
+The brand is based on a powerful, primary colour palette — to reflect the back-to-basics nature of Brine's sustainable seafood.

-The layout works as a dynamic wall of content, providing users with a variety of information in easily digestible modules.
-Something I really wanted to emphasise was the use of natural, good quality ingredients, so I chose to integrate photography of the raw produce into the content tiles.
+The layout is a dynamic wall of content — giving people a variety of information in digestible chunks.
+I wanted to emphasise the natural, good quality ingredients — so I brought photos of the raw products into the content tiles.

-My design concept for Brine was published in issue 269 (August issue) of Net magazine, in both print and digital formats.
-Net magazine is the largest web design publication in the UK — so as a result my project was seen by thousands of people.
+Brine was published in issue 269 (August issue) of Net Magazine — in both print and digital versions.
+Net Magazine is currently the largest web design publication in the UK — as a result, my project was seen by thousands of people.